Matlock railway station: Recent history

-Work within the adjacent Cawdor Quarry resulted in a new superstore for Matlock being opened in 2007 and several hundred new homes are planned to be located nearby.
-Matlock bus station has also been relocated so as to be adjacent to the railway station, thus giving Matlock a true transport interchange.
+Work within the adjacent Cawdor Quarry resulted in a new superstore for Matlock being opened in 2007; several hundred new homes are planned to be located nearby.
+Matlock bus station has also been relocated, so it is now adjacent to the railway station, thus giving Matlock a true transport interchange.
 In the year 1 April 2009 to 31 March 2010, journeys from the station had increased by 40.70%.